Richmond Ballet

 Richmond Ballet is an American ballet company and 501(c)(3) organization, located in Richmond, Virginia.
 It was named the State Ballet of Virginia in 1990 by then Governor Douglas Wilder.

 Founding

 In 1957, the Ballet Impromptu, founded by Robert C. Watkins Jr., Marjorie Fay Underhill, and Donna Comstock Forrest, became Richmond's first ballet company.
 Later, the Ballet Impromptu became the Richmond Ballet.

 Richmond Ballet existed for more than twenty years as a small, civic company until 1975, when School of Richmond Ballet was created.
 In 1980, Stoner Winslett became the founding artistic director Richmond Ballet and developed a professional company of dancers.
 In 1984, Richmond Ballet became the first professional ballet company in Virginia and was designated the State Ballet of Virginia in 1990, by then Governor Wilder.
 Richmond Ballet's educational outreach program, Minds In Motion, was founded in 1993.
 It features a movement curriculum that is taught to 4th-graders across Richmond.
 In 2000, Richmond Ballet moved into a renovated facility in downtown Richmond.

+Upon Stoner Winslett's retirement on July 1, 2024, internationally-renowned choreographer Ma Cong was named Artistic Director.